-There is no guarantee that your relative / friend will benefit from taking part in this trial.
-However, information collected as part of their participation in this trial may benefit patients with COVID-19 in the future.
+There is no guarantee that you will benefit from taking part in this trial.
+However, information collected as part of your participation in this trial may benefit patients with COVID-19 in the future.

-10. What are the alternatives for treatment?
+What are the alternatives for treatment?

 There are no known preventative drugs for COVID-19 currently.
+You will however continue to get standard treatment whilst you are in this trial.

-What will happen if your relative / friend become very ill and can no 11. longer take the tablets or have the inhalation procedure done?
+What will happen if become very ill and I can no longer take the tablets or have the inhalation procedure done?

-If your relative / friend becomes very unwell or confused during the trial but can continue to swallow the treatment tablets (if your relative / friend is on EDP1815 or Ambrisentan and Dapagliflozin) or perform the inhalation procedure (if they are on UNI911), we will continue with the treatment and blood tests.
-When they are better we will check with them that they did want to and wished to stay in the trial.
+If you become very unwell or confused during the trial but can continue to swallow the treatment tablets (if you are on EDP1815 or Ambrisentan and Dapagliflozin) or are able to tolerate the inhalation/nasal spray procedure (if you are on UNI911), we will continue with the treatment and blood tests.
+When you are better, we will check that you did want to and wish to stay in the trial.

-If your relative / friend become so unwell that they cannot swallow the treatment tablets or cannot perform the inhalation procedure, their participation in the trial will stop.
-We will keep the information that we have collected about your relative / friend up until this point, but not after this point.
+If you become so unwell that you cannot swallow the treatment tablets or cannot perform the inhalation procedure your participation in the trial will stop.
+We will keep the information that we have collected about you up until this point, but not after this point.